Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 We are careful not to disrupt any ongoing classes.
 Depending on timing, we typically try to see a classroom, meet some students, see the school prayers and play with some kids during their break.

 Chinchoti is a typical Indian village that was formed in the past 100 years or so.
 The indigenous community, however, is comprised of the original inhabitants of Maharashtra and is much, much older.
 They only moved down from the hills into permanent homes about 60 years ago, after Independence.
-As a result, they don’t own any land themselves and often work as laborers on other people’s farms.
+As a result, they don’t own any land themselves and often work as labourers on other people’s farms.